carlfranklin/LogicGame/README.md

 The optional `int` array you can pass to `GetRandom()` is critical to picking unique random cells to display.

-You can express "pick a random number between 1 and 4 (including 4) but not if it's one of the numbers in this array."
+With this code you can express "pick a random number between 1 and 4 (including 4) but not if it's one of the numbers in this array."

 Let's add a couple lines of code after line 114: